mitjafelicijan/makext/README.md

 extensions provide additional features and convenience functions to improve the overall usage of GNU Make as a task runner.

+All the extnstions are written in GNU Make so no other languages are used making this very embedable and has zero dependencies other than GNU Make.

 > [!NOTE]
 > This extensions are abusing GNU Make in some sense since it was not
 > meant to really be a task runner.
 Keep that in mind.
 However, despite